View all Blog | Developers

 Review Predictions

 He’s then able to review the results to make sure his new pathology model is performing adequately.
-After checking a few images, he’s satisfied and ready to ship his model to his application via an API endpoint to be used widely by his team.
+After checking a few images, he’s satisfied and ready to ship his pathology computer vision model to his application via an API endpoint to be used widely by his team.

 Tumor detection app using Python Library

 Dr. Cone uses the models he trains in LandingLens to power the first Digital Pathology application that automatically detects tumors.
-In this early example you can see one of Dr. Cone’s teammates uploading and running inference on several hundred images, a task that would manually take days.
-The app quickly classifies and tags images with their diagnoses, summarizing the findings with a simple pie chart at the bottom.
-The app also shows previews of the images with their predictions (dark blue in this case is tumor).
+In this early example, you can see one of Dr. Cone’s teammates uploading and running inference on several hundred images, a task that would manually take days.
+The AI app quickly classifies and tags images with their diagnoses, summarizing the findings with a simple pie chart at the bottom.
+The app also shows previews of the images with their predictions (dark blue in this case is the tumor).
 As you can imagine, this new flow allows Dr. Cone and his team to focus on the most critical items that require their trained attention.
-Whenever a new use case or task comes around, Dr. Cone quickly trains a new model on LandingLens and deploys it to his app, adding new predictive capabilities in less than 10 minutes.
+Whenever a new use case or task comes around, Dr. Cone quickly trains a new pathology model on the LandingLens computer vision platform and deploys it to his app, adding new predictive capabilities in less than 10 minutes.
 This sort of agile flow is essential for Dr. Cone, who regularly works on different disease types.
-By imparting his knowledge to an AI computer vision model, Dr. Cone is able to scale his efforts and rapidly deliver insights to push pathology projects forward.
+By imparting his knowledge to an AI computer vision model, Dr. Cone can scale his efforts and rapidly deliver insights to push pathology projects forward, improving the speed of diagnoses.

 Conclusion